aakb/guidelines/git-guidelines.md

 * master (stores the official release history)
 * development (serves as an integration branch for features)

-It's convenient to tag all commits in the master branch with a version number eg. 'v1.1.0'
+It's convenient to tag all merges to the master branch with a version number eg. 'v1.1.0'

 Further we use the following temporary branch types: